 Dad – I am the Finnexican (Mexican/Finn) living in Australia for 20 years.
 I love technology which helps as I work in I.T. at a large university in Sydney.
 I am also the cook in our household and I enjoy spending time with my family.
 I am so happy that we managed to fulfil the dream of living in Europe for a year.
 It was very special to share the experience as a family and to watch our children learn a new language, culture and all about their lineage in Finland and Hungary.
 We will be forever connected to Europe even though we live so far away.

-Brother – I am 10 years old and my favourite things to do are to play tennis, soccer and reading.
+Brother – My favourite things to do are to play tennis, soccer and reading.
 During our year in Spain I had so much fun with my friends from school.
 We all played on the local Albaicin soccer team called Rayo Eneas and also played soccer as much as we could at school.
 Collecting soccer cards from the Spanish League and the World Cup was a big thing in Spain which I loved as in Australia you can only collect rugby cards and I don’t follow rugby.
 When I wasn’t playing soccer, I was playing tennis with the Granada Junior team called the Benjamines.
 I was so excited at the end of the year when we won the Andalucian Championship title for Granada and had our photo in the newspaper.